CloudFront CDN for HollaEx

 Fill the form up with the temporary domain you've set for the web.

-You'll able to see a default
+You'll be able to see a default

-.cloudfront.net domain which is allocated to your distribution.
+.cloudfront.netdomain that is allocated to your distribution.
 Make sure to check the connectivity of it to your website before you proceed.

-Once you confirmed the connectivity of the domain, go to the edit page of your CloudFront distribution, and set the CNAME and SSL certificate for it.
+Once you have confirmed the connectivity of the domain, go to the edit page of your CloudFront distribution, and set the CNAME and SSL certificate for it.
 Type the permanent domain you want to use for the website, and bind the correct SSL certificate for the domain.
 You can either import or issue a new SSL certificate through the Amazon Certificate Manager.

 Don't forget the set a CNAME record on your DNS with the CloudFront default domain name.
 (CNAME example.com <-> example.cloudfront.net.)

-Please check that you are able to access your website with the permanent domain you've set on the CloudFront with proper SSL encryption.
+Please check that you are able to access your website with the permanent domain you've set on CloudFront with the proper SSL encryption.